-For the first time, the current Board of Directors was elected on the basis of a list submitted by the outgoing Board.
-The current Board will in turn submit a list for its renewal for the 2021- 2023 financial years (the new Board will be appointed by the 2021 Shareholders' Meeting).
+The outgoing Board of Directors, elected on the basis of a list submitted by the Board, has submitted in turn a list for its renewal for the 2021- 2023 financial years (the new Board was appointed by the April 15, 2021 Shareholders' Meeting).

-Following the amendments to the Articles of Association in 2017, the Board of Directors at that time in office submitted its list of candidates for the 2018 renewal.
-In defining the list submitted on February 7, 2018, the Board took into due account the need for complementarity in terms of professional experience and competencies and for the inclusion of individuals with broad international experience.
-In line with international best practices, the list included 90% of independent directors - also in order to allow an optimal composition of committees - and candidates with personal qualities suitable to ensure a constructive dynamic in the Board.
+In line with the faculty expressly provided for in the Articles of Association, the Board of Directors has submitted its list of candidates for its renewal for the 2021-2023 financial years.
+When defining its list submitted on March 3, 2021, the Board has taken into due account the need for complementarity in terms of professional experience and competencies and for the inclusion of individuals with broad international experience.
+In line with international best practices, the list included 82% of independent directors according to the UniCredit Articles of Association and the Corporate Governance Code - also in order to allow an optimal composition of committees - with personal qualities suitable to ensure a constructive dynamic in the Board.

 The three stages of the selection process:

 - Preparation of Documentation and Background Checks